Migacz85/trip/README.md

 - Watch movies,
 - Watch pictures,
 - Listen recorded sound,
-- Navigate by "attraction",
+- Navigate by "attraction" in article,
 - Navigate by "Country".

 ### Existing Features

-- Viewerjs - allows site visitors to achieve zooming, switching to next, previous picture, by clicking in buttons.
+- showing more/less in navigation of article.

 ### Features Left to Implement